 Environment: Maintaining a customer-centered company takes a comprehensive commitment, and incentives that match those objectives.
 Find ways to recognize people for upholding the brand’s promise and reward those who continually strive to improve the customer experience.
-Also, design KPIs, communication, and recognition programs to reinforce the message that you both hear and heed employee contributions.
+Also, design KPIs, track net promoter score, and establish communication and recognition programs to reinforce the message that you both hear and heed employee contributions.

 Communication: A vision is only effective as the way it is communicated throughout the organization, and to the world.
-Internally, discuss expectations, challenges, and successes constantly.
+Internally, discuss expectations, listen to the voice of the customer, list challenges, and recognize successes constantly..
 There must be continuous follow up and clear, consistent communication to all employees.
 Externally, publicly state and provide updates to investors, analysts, media, and other external stakeholders regarding CX efforts and their impact on the business.
 This not only brings you credit where it’s due and ensures future accountability, but helps attract the right kind of employees—and customers—to your business.

 Cultivating CX-centric DNA is not only essential to creating lasting relationships with your customers, but it is also a foundational pillar for a successful CX Strategy.